Youssef-Siblini/programming-challenge/README.md

 		"value": "30.23"
 	}

-For ANOMALY Response pass an event with sensorId that is in the model config and the event value is above the threshold set for that event in the model config:
+For ANOMALY Response pass an event with sensorId that is in the model config and the event value is above the threshold set for that event in the SensorConfig model OR events values average is greater than the THRESHHOLD in AverageQueueModel:
 	POST http://localhost:8080/api/event/
 	{
 		"eventId": "cj86g5ypk000004zvevipqxfn",